arkin0x/cyberspace/readme.md

 #### `"e"` previous
 An `"e"` tag in the form `["e", "<preceding action chain event id in chain>", "<recommended relay>", "previous"]`
 > __Required on all actions except genesis action.
 The purpose of this tag is to establish the hash chain from each preceding event.
-Genesis actions have no precursor.__
+Genesis actions have no precursor and therefore do not have this tag either.__

 #### `"p"` target
 A `"p"` tag specifying one pubkey target for an aggressive `derezz, vortex, or bubble` action.
 Only one `"p"` tag allowed per action (subsequent will invalidate action chain).